samuelexferri/gpg-guide/gpg-guide.md

 The small `#` after `sec` indicates that the secret key of the master key no longer exists, it’s a stub instead.

-Your computer is now ready for normal use!
+_Your computer is now ready for normal use!_

-When you need to use the master keys, mount the encrypted USB drive, and set the `GNUPGHOME` environment variable:
+When you need to use the master key, mount the encrypted USB drive, and set the `GNUPGHOME` environment variable:

 ```bash